sascha2schroeder/popEye/materials/Cleaning.md

 ### Boundary

-The next level of analysis pertains only to boundary change and fast priming experiments in which a display change occurs during reading the text (i.e., type `boundary` or higher).
+The next level of analysis pertains only to boundary change experiments in which a display change occurs during reading the text (i.e., type `boundary`).
 Variables in this section all start with `boundary`.

 `boundary.trigger`: This variable indicates whether the boundary has not been triggered.
 If yes, the trial is considered `critical`.